'He Is a Comedian': Group Slams Melaye, Questions His Pedigree, Others

 The criticism followed Melaye’s comments on the internal crisis in the African Democratic Congress.
 The group said the former senator failed to provide credible leadership during his years in public service and that his reputation was shaped more by theatrics than achievement.

-Hon Eleta Kelvin Oluseyi, coordinator of the Forum, said Melaye lacked the moral standing to apologize or speak for the people of Kogi West.
+Honourable Eleta Kelvin Oluseyi, the coordinator of the forum, said Melaye lacked the moral standing to apologize or speak for the people of Kogi West.

 He said the former senator’s time in office was defined by drama that overshadowed development.